Prodotti

 To date, there is no validated system to guide surgeons in identifying the ideal patient for subcutaneous or retropectoral breast reconstruction and eventually whether she is a good candidate for direct-to-implant or two-stage reconstruction.
 The authors processed a simple risk-assessment score to objectively evaluate the patient’s risk factors, to standardize the decision-making process, and to identify the safest and most reliable breast reconstructive procedure

-Mesh versus acellular dermal matrix in immediate implantbased breast reconstructione A prospective randomized trial
+Mesh versus acellular dermal matrix in immediate implantbased breast reconstruction.
+A prospective randomized trial

 2016 - D. Gschwantler-Kaulich, P. Schrenk, V. Bjelic-Radisic, K. Unterrieder, C. Leser, A. Fink-Retter, M. Salama, C. Singer

-Mesh versus acellular dermal matrix in immediate implantbased breast reconstructione A prospective randomized trial
+Mesh versus acellular dermal matrix in immediate implantbased breast reconstruction.
+A prospective randomized trial

 This prospective, randomized, controlled, multicenter pilot study was performed at four Austrian breast cancer centers.
 Fifty patients with oncologic or prophylactic indication for mastectomy and IBBR were randomized to immediate IBBR with either an ADM(Protexa) or a titanized mesh (TiLOOPBra).